oracleif/laftrifles/docs/cror.md

 around out there, the ***-u*** "universal" option still provides access to the original slower *tput*-based terminal control.
 Such old terminals don't have much in the way of screen real estate anyway, so even in universal mode the script can fill the available space quickly enough.
+Most features allowing control of the output (see *Managing the random walk* and *Changing what's output* below) work in universal mode, but note that color is only supported for ANSI terminals.

 ### Slowing it down